alncat/opusTomo/README.md

 # prepare data <a name="preparation"></a>

 **Data Preparation Guidelines:**
-1. **Cryo-EM Dataset:** Ensure that the cryo-EM dataset is stored in the MRCS stack file format.
+1. **Cryo-EM Dataset:** Ensure that the cryo-ET dataset is stored subtomogram by subtomogram in directory.
 A good dataset for tutorial is the splicesome which is available at https://empiar.pdbj.org/entry/10180/ (It contains the consensus refinement result.)

 2. **Consensus Refinement Result:** The program requires a consensus refinement result, which should not apply any symmetry and must be stored as a Relion STAR file.
 Other 3D reconstruction results such as 3D classification, as long as they determine the pose parameters of images, can also be supplied as input.